 An investigation of legal and ethical concerns in public relations.
 Using actual public relations cases, students assess the ethical dilemmas presented and devise ethical, theoretically sound solutions.
 Offered every Spring.
 Pre-requisite: CORE A1 and A2

 Public relations writing employs a variety of styles, formats, message structures, and technologies in the design, implementation, and evaluation of communication programs.
 Students apply advanced persuasive strategies across a variety of print and electronic media.
 Offered every Fall.
-Pre-requisite: CORE A2 AND COMS 320
+Pre-requisite: CORE A2 AND COMS 320.
+(COMS 320 may be taken concurrently.)

 This course inquires into citizenship as an everyday practice and political discourse in relation to public culture.
 It focuses on rhetorical theories of collective-world making and analysis of case studies in citizenship.
 Offered every Fall.